1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 1. 1901-O Over Horizontal O (FS-501)

-The Greysheet values this variety at between $24 and $4,800 across the grading spectrum, reflecting how sharply grade affects premium on a die variety that requires intact surface detail to be properly attributed.
-In circulated grades, the repunching is often visible but softened by wear; in Mint State, where both punch impressions remain crisp and distinct, the variety commands serious collector interest.
-Some collectors pay large premiums for mintmark varieties of this kind, particularly when the coin is certified by PCGS or NGC with the FS-501 variety designation on the label — something that removes attribution risk and broadens the buyer pool at auction.
+The Greysheet values this variety between $24 and $4,800 depending on grade.
+In worn condition, the repunching is visible but softened.
+In Mint State, where both punch impressions stay crisp, the variety draws serious interest.
+Look for examples slabbed by PCGS or NGC with the FS-501 designation on the label — that removes attribution risk and opens up the buyer pool at auction.
+Without the label, these often sell as regular 1901-O coins.

 1901-O Over Horizontal O (FS-501) Price/Grade Chart